willkg/kent/README.rst

 Kent will keep track of the last 100 payloads it received in memory.
 Nothing is persisted to disk.

-You can access the list of errors and error data with your web browser by going to Kent's index page.
+You can access the list of events and event data with your web browser by going to Kent's index page.

 You can also access it with the API.
-This is most useful for integration tests that want to assert things about errors.
+This is most useful for integration tests that want to assert things about events.

-``GET /api/errorlist/``
+``GET /api/eventlist/``
-    List of all errors in memory with a unique error id.
+    List of all events in memory with a unique event id.

-``GET /api/error/ERRORID``
+``GET /api/event/EVENT_ID``
-    Retrieve the payload for a specific error by id.
+    Retrieve the payload for a specific event by id.

 ``POST /api/flush/``
-    Flushes the error manager of all errors.
+    Flushes the event manager of all events.

 You can use multiple project ids.
-Kent will keep the errors separate.
+Kent will keep the events separate.

 If you run ``kent-server run`` with the defaults, your DSN is::

     http://public@localhost:5000/1    for project id 1
     http://public@localhost:5000/2    for project id 2
-    ...
+    etc.

 Kent definitely works with: